Pfizer data shows that its COVID-19 pill is effective against severe disease

 Preliminary results from a second study showed a 70% reduction in hospitalization risk among several hundred people at lower risk for severe disease.

-Reactions to drug and placebo were similar and most were mild, Pfizer said.
+Reactions to the drug and placebo were similar and most were mild, Pfizer said.

 Pfizer said it has submitted the results to the Food and Drug Administration.
 If the agency authorizes the medicine, the U.S. government has a contract with Pfizer to buy 10 million courses for $5.3 billion.